02Policy priority 2: Franchise the bus system

-In particular, the mayor should follow the of Greater Manchester’s bus-franchising assessment.
+In particular, the mayor should follow the data-led approach of Greater Manchester’s bus-franchising assessment.
 This comprehensive paper includes information on, for instance, the number of passenger journeys on public transport, the changes in the real price of daily and weekly tickets, the profile of the transportation fleet, and operator punctuality.
 Data will make a stronger case for bus franchising and allow the mayor to optimise what its network will look like.

 Both introducing and running bus franchising in South Yorkshire will require money; the costs for Greater Manchester’s five-year bus-franchising transition process were estimated at roughly £135m.
 The mayor should launch a review into how the franchised system can be funded, considering: